-Some students will require a specific behaviour plan (see annexe 5) to outline their challenges and give guidance to staff to positively support a student's behaviour.
-These would be created alongside parents/carers, professionals and the pastoral team.
+Some students will require a specific behaviour plan (see annexe 5) to outline their challenges an give guidance to staff to positively support a students behaviour.
+These would be created along side parents/carers, professionals and the pastoral team.

 10.5 Use of data to monitor student behaviour